 Understanding your role in the narcissistic relationship is important.
 You can then start to challenge yourself to change your half of the dynamic.
 This will, in turn, challenge your partner to change their style of relating.
 You can recognize the fragility of your partner’s self-esteem and have compassion for the fact that his or her inflated sense of self, superiority and grandiosity is a cover up for the flip side of self-hate and feelings of inadequacy.
 You can also develop your own self-confidence and self-worth by learning to practice self-compassion.
 Don’t be a victim.
 In all encounters, act equal, and treat your partner as an equal.

 How can people face and overcome their own narcissism?

-Narcissistic individuals need to challenge manifestations such as self-feeding habits and a pseudo-independent stance.
-They need to focus on developing their capacity to empathize with others and respect their sovereign minds.
-Lastly, they need to develop transcendent goals, to care about and invest in others’ wellbeing.
+For there to be any hope of recovering a good relationship from a narcissistic relationship, the narcissist must overcome their self-centered and negative traits.
+They need to challenge their self-feeding habits and pseudo-independent stance.
+They need to focus on developing their capacity for empathy and respect of others.
+Lastly, they need to develop transcendent goals, to care about and invest in others’ well-being.
 Being generous and giving to others are examples of behaviors that would be corrective, building real self-esteem and practicing focusing outside of oneself.Tags: destructive relationship, narcissism, narcissistic, narcissistic relationship, relationship advice